 If a narrower saddle better suits your riding style, Brooks also makes a B17 Narrow, with a 151mm width rather than the standard 175mm.

 The B17 Imperial differs from the standard B17 by having a central cut-out.
 Although we may think that cut-outs are a modern invention, Brooks actually featured the design in its 1890 catalogue.
 Again, there’s a men’s and a women’s (S) variant.
 It too costs £90.

 Move up to the £110 B17 Special and the B17 S Special and you get the same leather top, but a copper plated steel frame and hand hammered copper rivets.
 Again, there’s a choice of three saddle colours.

 Top of the B17 range is the B17 Special Titanium.
 Priced at £185, this features a titanium frame and copper rivets, for a decreased saddle weight.

 Derived from the B17, the Team Pro and ladies’ Team Pro S have been made for over 50 years.
 They have a slightly shallower top than the B17 and larger hand hammered copper rivets.
 You can buy the Team Pro with a Chromed steel base, priced at £110, or with lighter titanium rails for £185.

 The £90 Team Pro Classic has the same top but smaller steel rivets.
 And Brooks has added even more options to the Team Pro range with the Team Pro Imperial.
 Priced at £90, this has steel rivets and a central cut-out to the top.

-The B15 Swallow and the Swift
+The B15 Swallow

 Another classic design for the racing cyclist, the B15 Swallow’s design was originally patented in 1937, when it became a popular choice for professional cyclists in the UK and on the Continent.